azrielbsi/Announcement-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">5/13/2024</td>
+<td align="center">5/14/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G31UXN897/like-qi-techniques-and-enchantment-magic">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GJWU2WK3K/the-end-of-the-digital-world-lucemons-dark-rule">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Deep within the dungeon lies a demonic lich that has laid many adventurers to rest.<br>After forcing Robert to escape, Tao faces the threat alone, but is overwhelmed by the<br>difference in power.
-However, just as the lich is about to finish her off...</p>
+<p align="center">Ofanimon's castle is the last area remaining on the Digital World and the castle's caretaker,<br>Nefertimon, guards all of the knowledge of the Digital World here.
+As the kids search<br>the castle, they reminsce of their times in the Digital World and the future.</p>
 </td>
 </tr>
 </table>